 Figure 5A shows the estimated effects of a child's SSA on maternal employment by child age.
-Mothers work more often when the focal child is age 7 if school start is later.
-At age 7, young-for-grade children have started first grade while old-for-grade children are still in Kindergarten.
+Mothers work more often when the focal child is age seven if school start is later.
+At age seven, young-for-grade children have started first grade, while old-for-grade children are still in kindergarten.
 Note that there are no significant effects on employment before age seven.
-Estimates are still positive once both young- and old-for-grade children have started school (age eight and onwards) but become statistically insignificant.28 Figure A6.B shows the corresponding reduced form at child age 7.
-Together, these results suggest that maternal labor supply is hindered by constraints within the family; constraints, which are removed in the short run by postponing school start.29
+Estimates are still positive once both young- and old-for-grade children have started school (age eight and onwards), but become statistically insignificant.
+Online Appendix Figure A6.B shows the corresponding reduced form at child age seven.
+Together, these results suggest that maternal labor supply is hindered by constraints within the family, constraints that are removed in the short run by postponing school start.